edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 :edb-alt-title: Building a REST API with Gel and FastAPI

-Because FastAPI encourages and facilitates strong typing, it's a natural pairing with EdgeDB.
+Because FastAPI encourages and facilitates strong typing, it's a natural pairing with Gel.
 Our Python code generation generates not only typed query functions but result types you can use to annotate your endpoint handler functions.

 EdgeDB can help you quickly build REST APIs in Python without getting into the rigmarole of using ORM libraries to handle your data effectively.
-Here, we'll be using `FastAPI <https://fastapi.tiangolo.com/>`_ to expose the API endpoints and EdgeDB to store the content.
+Here, we'll be using `FastAPI <https://fastapi.tiangolo.com/>`_ to expose the API endpoints and Gel to store the content.

 We'll build a simple event management system where you'll be able to fetch, create, update, and delete *events* and *event hosts* via RESTful API